 Nutrition action categories and sub-categories

 The GNR nutrition action classification stems from the theory of change model[4] that defines final intended impacts and then maps these backwards to identify necessary preconditions.
-Intended impacts are tackling poor diets and malnutrition in all its forms across geographies and sectors, which can be achieved by ensuring that those that have the power to act take necessary action.
-The classification system thus defines, classifies and groups nutrition actions into three broad and mutually exclusive nutrition action categories based on the common principles of the theory of change, further informed by commitments registered to date: enabling, policy and impact (see ‘Detailed examples of nutrition actions by action category and sub-category’).
+Intended impacts are tackling poor diets and malnutrition in all forms across geographies and sectors, which can be achieved by ensuring that those that have the power to act take necessary action.
+The classification system thus defines, classifies and groups nutrition actions into three broad and mutually exclusive nutrition action categories based on the common principles of the theory of change, further informed by commitments registered to date (see ‘Detailed examples of nutrition actions by action category and sub-category’).

-Stakeholders can commit to establishing an enabling environment for nutrition through direct and indirect nutrition measures,[5] such as increased nutrition-specific and nutrition-sensitive financing (enabling actions); or commit to actions such as strategies, policies, interventions or programmes designed to directly and indirectly improve nutrition outcomes, such as improved nutrient profiles of packaged products, implementation of nutrient supplementation programmes and promoting consumer awareness of a healthy diet (policy actions); or commit to directly targeting and improving population nutrition outcomes such as reduced prevalence of stunting, anaemia or obesity (impact actions).[6]
+Stakeholders can commit to establishing an enabling environment for nutrition through direct and indirect nutrition approaches,[5] such as nutrition-specific and nutrition-sensitive funding (enabling actions); strategies, policies, interventions or programmes designed to directly and indirectly improve nutrition outcomes, such as improved nutrient profiles of packaged products, implementation of nutrient supplementation programmes and promoting consumer awareness of a healthy diet (policy actions); or improving population nutrition outcomes such as reduced prevalence of stunting, anaemia or obesity (impact actions).[6]

 The term ‘action’ is further aligned with the UN Decade of Action on Nutrition definition of a ‘commitment’: “the will to act and keep on acting until the job is done”, including both the intention to act and sustained actions over time to reduce and eliminate the causes and manifestations of malnutrition.[7]